SophieMcGee/the-treasure-quest/README.md

     * Throughout the project, the course content was referred to for basic JavaScript game logic and structures, CSS styling and HTML structure.
 However, all code was customised to fit the unique requirements and functionalities of the quiz game.

 * Implementation of buttons and the sound toggle
-    * https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener and https://www.w3schools.com/js/js_events.asp - These page were used to refine the addEventListeners throughout the project.
+    * https://developer.mozilla.org/en-US/docs/Web/API/EventTarget/addEventListener and https://www.w3schools.com/js/js_events.asp - These pages were used to refine the addEventListeners throughout the project.

 * Flexbox styling
     * https://css-tricks.com/snippets/css/a-guide-to-flexbox/ This was used to help style and arrange elements dynamically across difference screen sizes.